Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-3. a.
-At any time after the filing of a delinquency petition the court may order a physical or mental examination of the child if the following circumstances apply:
+4. a.
+Any time after the filing of a delinquency petition, the court may order a physical assessment or behavioral health evaluation of the child if all of the following circumstances apply:

-(1) The court finds such examination to be in the best interest of the child; and
+(1) The court finds a physical assessment or a behavioral health evaluation to be in the best interest of the child.

-(2) The parent, guardian, or custodian and the child's counsel agree.
+(2) The parent, guardian, or custodian and the child's counsel agree to the physical assessment or behavioral health evaluation.

 b.
-An examination shall be conducted on an outpatient basis unless the court, the child's counsel, and the parent, guardian, or custodian agree that it is necessary the child be committed to a suitable hospital, facility, or institution for the purpose of examination.
-Commitment for examination shall not exceed thirty days and the civil commitment provisions of chapter 229 shall not apply.
+(1) A physical assessment or behavioral health evaluation shall be conducted on an outpatient basis unless the court, the child's counsel, and the child's parent, guardian, or custodian agree that the child should be ordered to a suitable hospital, facility, or institution for the purpose of an inpatient physical assessment or an inpatient behavioral health evaluation.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.